mavlink/MAVSDK-Swift/README.md

 **NOTE**: The following requires Xcode 12 and Swift 5.3.

-With your current Xcode project open, you can then locally source MAVSDK-Swift into your project by opening a Finder window, dragging-and-dropping the MAVSDK-Swift directory it within the top level of your .xcodeproj, then `File > Swift Packages > Resolve Package Versions`.
+With your current Xcode project open, you can then locally source MAVSDK-Swift to override the remote Swift Package into your project.
+Open a Finder window, drag-and-drop the MAVSDK-Swift directory within the top level of your .xcodeproj, then click `File > Swift Packages > Resolve Package Versions` to resolve the package dependencies.

 **NOTE**: If you have Xcode 11 and Swift 5.2 or lower and require `MavsdkServer`, use these additional steps.